All Episodes

 And this Weissman guy, the subject of the story, acts like he's not even part of the human race.

-They but never us, in his words.
+They, you, but never us, in his words.

 Back in a second.

-It's a Rasmussen reports story, and it uh it shows that by a 39% to 20% margin, American adults now believe that three major broadcast networks deliver news with a bias in favor of liberals.
+It's a Rasmussen reports story, and it shows that by a 39% to 20% margin, American adults now believe that three major broadcast networks deliver news with a bias in favor of liberals.

 Americans say that CNN is liberal.

-Uh there is one major exception to the belief that media outlets have a liberal bias, and that's Fox News.
+There is one major exception to the belief that media outlets have a liberal bias, and that's Fox News.

-Thirty-one percent of Americans say it has a bias that favors conservatives, while 15% say it has a liberal bias.
+31% of Americans say it has a bias that favors conservatives, while 15% say it has a liberal bias.

-Uh I'm I'm uh I I'm glad this is finally starting to break through to the masses.
+I'm glad this is finally starting to break through to the masses.

-Uh and it's a story about the global economy booming as worldwide tax rates are falling.
+This is from U.S. News and World Report, and it's a story about the global economy booming as worldwide tax rates are falling.

 Global economy booming.

-Well, it is booming, make it happen for you.
+Make it happen for you.

-You got a booming economy out there, it's inviting you in.
+You got a booming economy out there.

 No, it's not.